This post may contain affiliate links. Please see our disclosure policy.

 Notes

-• My dough didn’t rise: Make sure your yeast hasn’t expired and that your water is warm, but not hot.
-Water that’s too hot can kill the yeast, and cold water won’t activate it.
+• If your dough didn’t rise, check that the yeast is fresh and the water is warm but not hot, since hot water can kill the yeast and cold water may not activate it.

-• The dough is too sticky to handle: Add a tablespoon of flour at a time while kneading, just until the dough becomes workable.
+• If the dough is too sticky to handle, add flour one tablespoon at a time while kneading until it becomes smooth and workable.

-• The crust is too hard or too dark: Your air fryer may run hot.
-Try reducing the temperature to 300 degrees F and extending the time slightly.
+• If the crust turns out too dark or hard, your air fryer may run hot, so try lowering the temperature to 300°F and extending the cooking time slightly.

-• The middle is doughy but the top is browned: Tent the bread loosely with foil halfway through cooking to prevent over browning while the center finishes baking.
+• If the top is browned but the center is still doughy, loosely tent the bread with foil partway through cooking to prevent over-browning while the middle finishes baking.

 Nutrition